dsfaccini/filebundler/README.md

 2. currently not available for Windows
 3. closed source
 4. pricing
+5. ~~Can't create bundles or persist file selections~~ I believe this has been added since around April 2025.

-For the record it seems like a great tool and I invite you to check it out.
+It seems like a great tool and I invite you to check it out.
 It offers lots of other functionality, like diffs and code trees.

 ## [Claude Code](https://docs.anthropic.com/en/docs/agents-and-tools/claude-code/overview)
 Like cursor but on the CLI.
 With the introduction of [commands](https://x.com/_catwu/status/1900593730538864643) you can save markdown files with your prompts and issue them as commands to claude code.
 This is a bit different than bundling project files into topics, but shares the concept of persisting workflows that you repeat as settings.